liuzexin/GACaptcha/README.md

 # GACaptcha #

 ## Instruction ##
-GACaptcha is a captcha verification for Yii2.
+GACaptcha is a captcha package for Yii2.

 ## Installation ##